 In addition, the lower ridge that attaches to the denture is up to four times smaller than the upper ridge allowing less ability for the dentures to adhere and seal to the gums.

-If the tongue is pressed against or under the denture, it can easily dislodge it, and it will need to be replaced in the mouth.
+If the tongue is pressed against or under the denture, it can easily dislodge it will need to be replaced in the mouth.
 Reducing the amount of movement around the lower denture is critical to keeping it in place throughout the day.

-The false tooth also holds the remaining teeth either side in place so that they don’t shift into space.
+The false tooth also holds the remaining teeth either side in place so that they don’t shift into that space.